Hazard Communication Standard: Everything You Need to Know

 Upcounsel.com provides a comprehensive directory of attorneys who are practitioners in distinct fields of law, including such specialties as OSHA and the HCS.
 The directory features profiles on individual attorneys that outline his or her experience, education backgrounds as well as a general outline of fees.
 UpCounsel has verified that any attorney listed on its site has been endorsed their state Bar associations with a “Good Standing” rating.

 If you need help determining how to proceed complying with the Hazard Communication Standard, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.